The quest for CMB signatures of Conformal Cyclic Cosmology: The Gurzadyan Penrose method with high resolution

-The consequence of this is that one will find many low-variance ($15 \mu K$ or lower, compared to the baseline) circles that are not real low-variance circles.
-Those rings will all be clustered around the anomalies, and therefore can also lead to the appearance of families of nearly concentric circle.
-The smoothing of date in previous works has masked this important feature.
+The consequence of the raised baseline regions is that one will find in those specific regions many low-variance (lower by $15 \mu K$ or more, compared to the baseline) circles that are in fact not real low-variance circles.
+Those erroneously identified rings will be clustered around the spots with unusual brightness, and therefore have a high probability of generating families of nearly concentric circle.
+It is very unfortunate that this feature precisely coincides with a qualitative prediction of the CCC model.

-The orange curve in Fig.~\ref{fig:false_CCC_WMAP} shows our data on finding low-variance circles of different radii with the anomalies still in the CMB data.
+To explicitly demonstrate that a few spots of unusual brightness account for many incorrectly identified sets of concentric circles, and to address the question whether or not concentric circles remain after we filter out the few spots of unusual brightness, we proceed with the GP method.

-The blue curve shows our results from simulations based on random (Gaussian) fluctuations with the appropriate power spectrum of the CMB.
-One is inclined to conclude that there is a statistically significant excess of low variance rings which will be found in clusters in the sky, consistent with \cite{CCC_Penrose_Gurzadyan}.
-However upon excluding the CMB anomalies, identified by pixels with high temperature $\geq 2.7294 K$, leading to the green curve in Fig.~\ref{fig:false_CCC_WMAP}, the statistical significance of low-variance rings vanishes.
-In other words, the number of low-variance circles in the real data is approximately consistent with the number of circles to be found in random (Gaussian) noise.
-There is also no longer any statistically significant evidence for a preference for concentric low-variance circles.
+Figure \ref{fig:n-circlesWMAP} (a)-(e) shows our data on finding with the GP method (a) single circles of low variance in the WMAP (7 year W band temperature map, native healpix nsideparameter 512) CMB data (with radii between 2.5 and 16 degrees angular radii), and (b) 2, (c) 3, (d) 4, and (e) 5 concentric circles of low variance around a specific center point (for 500.000 centers uniformly distributed over the sky, with the exclusion of the galactic plane).